johnnynguyen541/cloudformation-ec2-vpc/README.md

 # cloudformation-ec2-vpc

-AWS CloudFormation script that creates 2 Resources
+AWS CloudFormation script that creates SecurityGroup and an EC2 Instance with an Apache Webserver

 ## Constraints